Close Menu

 By taking decisive action against violations of its code of conduct, Babcock University sends a clear message that misconduct.

-Including involvement in ritualistic practices and illegal activities, will not be tolerated under any circumstances.
+We will not tolerate involvement in ritualistic practices and illegal activities under any circumstances.

 The university continues to work closely with security agencies and stakeholders to ensure the safety and well-being of its community.